 In February, Curiosity first used its drill to collect samples from a rock in the crater Gale.
-The chemical analysis at the Mars Science laboratory showed that the samples consisted of 20% clay, probably formed by reaction of running water with igneous rocks.
+The chemical analysis at the Mars Science laboratory showed that the samples consisted of 20% clay, probably formed by the reaction of running water with igneous rocks.

-As announced by the NASA, the data indicate that the rover is located at the mouth of an ancient river system or shallow lakes.
+As announced by NASA, the data indicate that the rover is located at the mouth of an ancient river system or shallow lakes.

 Similar traces have been found in other areas of Mars.
 However, at this point, Curiosity found that the water was not acidic or oxidant to a degree sufficient to prevent the development of life.